Betty Mae Flippin Terrell - Farmville

 Betty is survived by her daughter, Stephanie Terrell Kinsey and her husband, Jack; her son, Stephen Terrell and his wife, Kate; 2 granddaughters, Alison and Emily Kinsey, all of Richmond; a sister, Patricia Whitmore, formerly of South Hill, and other extended family and friends.

-The family will receive friends Monday, May 10, from 12-1:30 PM, at Monaghan Funeral Home, 7300 Creighton Pkwy.
+The family received friends Monday, May 10, from 12-1:30 p.m., at Monaghan Funeral Home, 7300 Creighton Pkwy.
 Mechanicsville, VA 23111, with a reception to follow in the funeral home lounge.
-A graveside service will be held at 5 p.m. at Trinity Memorial Gardens in Rice, VA.
+A graveside service was held at 5 p.m. at Trinity Memorial Gardens in Rice, VA.

 Memorial contributions in her honor can be made to the Richmond SPCA, 2519 Hermitage Rd.
 Richmond, VA 23220.